sodascience/awesome-citizen-science-nl/README.md

 - [Egelweekend](https://www.tuintelling.nl/data/result/evenement/EE) - Citizens register when and how many hedgehogs they have encountered.
 Dead hedgehogs are also reported.  (`2009` - `recurring`)
 - [GrowApp](https://www.naturetoday.com/intl/nl/observations/growapp) - Citizens make pictures of a certain spot in nature, which the app transforms into a time-lapse to capture the change of seasons.
 The app sheds light on the impact of climate change on nature.  (`2017` - `ongoing`)
 - [Nationale Nachtvlindernachten](https://www.vlinderstichting.nl/nachtvlindernacht/) - Citizens count on one of the predetermined nights the number and species of moths they see in their backyard.  (`2005` - `recurring`)
+- [Avondtelling Amfibie√´n](https://www.tuintelling.nl/evenementen/avondtelling) - Citizens report how many and what kind of amphibians they have seen and heard on a predetermined evening.  (`2016` - `2016`)
 - [Tuinvijver-opschoontelling](https://tuintelling.nl/evenementen/tuinvijvertelling) - Citizens cleaning the ponds in their backyards report on what species they encountered and how many of each species they saw.  (`2015` - `2015`)
 - [Pullen](https://vogeltrekstation.nl/nl/onderzoek/monitoringsprojecten/pullen#quicktabs-pullen=0) - Citizens ring young birds to gain insights in the first year of life of their peers.  (`2007` - `ongoing`)
 - [Nationale Bijentelling](https://www.nationalebijentelling.nl/) - Citizens count on one of the predetermined days for 30 minutes  the number of bees in their backyards and also report on their species. (`2017` - `recurring`)